srinayak666/fixforge-engine/README.md

 # 🚀 FixForge Engine

-Backend engine for **FixForge**, responsible for analyzing inputs (logs/data), processing them, and producing actionable insights or fixes.
+Backend engine for **FixForge**, responsible for analyzing input data/logs and producing actionable insights or fixes.

 ---

 ## 📌 Overview

-FixForge Engine is a lightweight backend service designed to:
+FixForge Engine is a lightweight, stateless backend service that:

-- 🔍 Analyze logs or input data
+- 🔍 Analyzes logs or input data
-- ⚙️ Process and detect issues
+- ⚙️ Processes and detects issues
-- 🤖 Generate insights or suggested fixes
+- 🤖 Generates insights or suggested fixes
-- 📡 Expose REST APIs for UI or external integrations
+- 📡 Exposes REST APIs for UI or integrations

-> ⚠️ This service is designed to be **stateless** and does NOT require a database by default.
+> ⚠️ This service does NOT require a database by default.

 ---